andrewmoise/grits/README.md

 ### Isn't this IPFS?

 Yeah, kind of.
 I'd like to reuse parts of IPFS, and delvers into the code may have noticed that I'm reusing CID v0 as the format for the content blob addresses.
-It is *so* heavyweight, though, that I've wound up reimplementing a lot of stuff instead of trying to use IPFS's stuff.
-We are more or less reinventing it, although with a somewhat different scope.
+IPFS is *so* heavyweight, though, and its latency seems to be high enough that it is a non-starter for use for individual web assets at the level of a single small file.
+I've wound up reimplementing a lot of stuff instead of trying to use IPFS's stuff.
+We're just operating in a different scope.

 Specifically, we are *not* attempting massive scale or full peer-to-peer operation, but we *are* attempting to have high performance and lightweight process footprints, so that it's feasible to run the thing in a service worker or on a not-powerful server.

 ### Won't this be subject to malicious nodes?

-Yes, probably.
+Yes.
 We're only requesting data with a specified known hash, and verifying the hash, so it shouldn't be possible to provide poisoned data real easily, but yes you could mess up the system in other ways.
 I'm not envisioning everyone in the world being able to run a node in any system; it would be a semi-trusted role which if they're clearly messing up the system then you would boot them out of.

 In particular, the current service worker will return an internal server error to the user if some mirror is serving up content that doesn't match the hash it is supposed to have.
 The intent is that this gets noticed and then handled on the human level, as opposed to at the technical level with malicious nodes being an "expected" happening that the code is coping with.

+### Is this secure?
+Should I turn this on and leave the endpoint up on my production server?

+Oh mercy, no. At some point I will do some basic level of security audit to the endpoints but that has not been done.
+Internal testing only.

 ### What about performance?
 Dropped nodes?
 NAT?

 So, all of these are solved problems within IPFS -- my plan is to try to be lightweight with implementation where possible, but there's always the option (particularly with NAT and maintenance of the swarm) to just back up and punt to using IPFS, and focus on the stuff that's genuinely new design ideas.
+At this point, I've more or less settled on reimplementing most of it, but there's always the option of doing (for example) the blob storage from one of the boxo modules and saving ourselves some getting-it-production-ready pain.

 ### What about privacy?

-Yes.
-You're exposing your IP address to the world if you decide to participate in the swarm.
-That's potentially an issue; we'll have to be a little careful about who we expose the proxy network to, and to make sure that people are anonymous if they do participate in the proxy network, but even so it'll be something to be careful with.
+Well, you're exposing your IP address to the world if you decide to participate in the swarm.
+That's potentially an issue.
+We'll have to be a little careful about who we expose the proxy network to, and to make sure that people are anonymous if they do participate in the proxy network, but even so it'll be something to be careful with.

-### What about losing data?

-We can afford to simply say, if you want your data to exist it's your job to pin it (and make sure you have enough nodes online with the whole thing pinned to handle any outages), if you make a big write it's your job to keep that node online until all the data has synced to the pin-maintaining nodes.
-And so on.
-Nothing comes "for free" in terms of the system maintaining data for you; you have to make sure nodes are online to keep it available.

 ### How do we incentivize people to contribute resources, and prevent free riders?